-2020 Bordas & Bordas Amateur Golf Classic Tournament rescheduled
+2020 Bordas & Bordas Amateur Golf Classic Tournament Rescheduled

-Wheeling, W.Va.(WTRF)- The 2020 Bordas & Bordas Amateur Golf Classic tournament has been rescheduled for September 5-6 due to the COVID-19 pandemic.
+Wheeling, W.Va.- The 2020 Bordas & Bordas Amateur Golf Classic tournament has been rescheduled for September 5-6 due to the COVID-19 pandemic.

-The tournament, which is held at the Crispin Golf Course at Oglebay, was originally scheduled to take place in June.

 “Moving the tournament from its original date in June to September 5-6, will allow us time to fully prepare and conduct a quality charitable event,” said tournament director Dan Tennant.
 “Holding a golf tournament is always a challenge, but one that, when done correctly and in accordance with social distancing guidelines, already in place at Oglebay Park’s golf courses will allow this charitable event to meet its goals.”